 It’s not like the nutritional content of brown rice has changed in the past few years, or ever.
 The truth is science has changed.
 What we know about how the body absorbs nutrients has changed.
 It turns out recent studies have shown that phosphorus that naturally occurs in plant foods such as brown rice is being absorbed from the GI tract into the blood at a much lower rate than we thought.
 Less than 50% of the phosphorus in plant based foods is absorbed by the body.

 So there you have it, brown rice can be a healthy option for the dialysis patient, just like the rest of the world’s population (for the most part)!
 Whole grains can improve digestion, blood sugar levels and cholesterol, among many other health benefits.
 I feel better talking to my dialysis patients about healthier whole grain options.
 A “whole” lot better.

 Before you run into the kitchen and start preparing your favorite brown rice dish, discuss it with your renal dietitian.
 They will help you figure out how much brown rice (and whole grains in general) you can add into your diet based on your individual lab values.
-And while you’re waiting to hear from your dietitian, check out DaVita’s pasta, rice & grains recipes or DaVita Diet Helper online meal planner and tracker for tons of kidney-friendly rice dishes.
+And while you’re waiting to hear from your dietitian, check out DaVita’s pasta, rice & grains recipes.